MultiSafepay/docs/content/account/account-setup/setting-account-language.md

 url: '/account/setting-account-language/'
 ---

-To set the language of your MultiSafepay account interface, in the bottom-right corner from the **Language** dropdown menu, select your prefered language.
+To set the language of your MultiSafepay account interface, in the bottom-right corner from the **Language** dropdown menu, select your preferred language.

 All instructions for the interface are provided in English.